aicis/fresco/demos/psi/Readme.md

 been deterministicly encrypted using AES within MPC.
 This means that if some of the first half's hex strings are equal to the second half, there is an intersection for that number.
-Indices are kept, so for the demo inputs, you should be able to observe equality for index 1,2,3 and 7.
+Indices are kept, so for the demo inputs, you should be able to observe equality for index 1, 2, 3 and 7.
+This translates into equality between the ciphertext indices: 0 and 7, 1 and 8, 2 and 9 and finally 6 and 13.